jackunion/tooloud/README.md

 ##### Note on using tooloud.Worley

 Instead of returning a certain value, ```tooloud.Worley``` returns an array containing distances to three closest feature points.
-The idea behind this decision is simple: you can generate differenly looking textures by combining those distances (adding, multiplying or using the second closest feature point for example).

-To use ```tooloud.Worley``` with canvas you just need to slightly change the way you assign your RGB values:
+To use ```tooloud.Worley``` with canvas you just need to slightly change the way you calculate your RGB values:

 ```javascript
 var n = tooloud.Worley.Euclidean(x, y, z, seed);